cmincey3/cmincey3/README.md

 ### Hi there 👋 My name is Cordele Mincey III

 I am a data analyst with goals of becoming proficient in machine learning.
 I currently teach kids javascript at Code Ninjas and love the feeling of getting them to understand programming.
 Some IDE's I enjoy working out of is Pycharm, Jupyter Notebook, RStudio and Eclipse.
-A lot of my projects were school based and just now being committed to my github but definitely check them out and I look forward to connecting with you.
+A lot of my projects were school based from 2019-2020 and are just now being committed to my github but definitely check them out and I look forward to connecting with you.

 <br />